 When I first made this, I was so surprised by how easy it is.

-To make this, all you need are two 6oz ramekins, a whisk, two medium bowls, and the ingredients listed.
+To make molten chocolate lava cake with ice cream, all you need are two 6oz ramekins, a whisk, two medium bowls, and the ingredients listed.
 And about 20 minutes of your time.

 Prepare to be blown away.